iamlemec/embed/docs/index.md

 ## Running Embeddings Locally

 You can run embeddings locally even if you don't have a fancy GPU.
-Huggingface has excellent Python libraries for
+Huggingface has excellent Python libraries for embedding and generation

-One of my favorite projects is [`llama.cpp`](https://github.com/ggerganov/llama.cpp) which is a C++ implementation that keeps things fast and simple
+One of my favorite projects is [`llama.cpp`](https://github.com/ggerganov/llama.cpp) which is a C++ implementation that keeps things fast and simple (using Python bindings [`llama-cpp-python`](https://github.com/abetlen/llama-cpp-python))
 ```python
 from llama_cpp import Llama
 model = Llama('bge-large-en-v1.5-f16.gguf', embedding=True)